-The most important item is the knife, and I like this razor knife from Rigotti.
+The most important item is the knife, and I like a double hollow ground blade like this Chiarugi knife.
 The knife is nicely balanced and easy to use, and it is soft enough to sharpen easily and hard enough to hold its edge.
 It’s also extremely affordable compared to other professional knives.
-My personal favorite version of it is Nielsen’s, because of the comfortable handle.
+I also like this version of it at Nielsen’s, because of the comfortable handle.

 Cutting Block, Plaque, Mandrel, Thread and Ruler